-Transgender students are valued members of the on-campus living community at UCSD.
-In order to provide support for the needs of incoming and current transgender students, all Residence Life offices at the six colleges and Housing & Dining Services strongly encourage students to contact the Residence Life Liaison, at (858) 822-1782, firstname.lastname@example.org.
+Transgender, genderqueer and gender nonconforming students are valued members of the on-campus living community at UCSD.
+In order to provide support for the needs of incoming and current transgender, genderqueer and gender nonconforming students, all Residence Life offices at the six colleges and Housing & Dining Services strongly encourage potential and current residents to contact the Housing*Dining*Hospitality Student Engagement, Accommodations, and Appeals Manager, at (858) 822-1782, firstname.lastname@example.org.

-On-campus housing at UCSD is gendered in all colleges, and co-ed housing is only available for selected continuing (not first year) students in the Muir College Apartments.
+On-campus housing at UCSD is gendered in all colleges, and Gender Inclusive Housing is only available for continuing (not first year) students.

-New, first year incoming students are encouraged to contact the Residence Life Liaison before arriving to UCSD.
+New, first year incoming students are encouraged to contact the Housing*Dining*Hospitality Student Engagement, Accommodations, and Appeals Manager before arriving to UCSD.
 In meeting the needs of the incoming student, UCSD will recognize and respect the gender identity the student has established with Housing.
 Staff will not ask for any more information than is required to meet the student’s housing needs, and all disclosed information will be kept strictly confidential.

-The Residence Life Liaison will, through conversation and specific knowledge regarding the living environments of the colleges, and in coordination with the Resident Deans, provide students with the options available to them, given their college.
-There are significant responsibilities that all students have when applying for housing, including active engagement in finding roommates, selecting living environments, etc. However, at no time will Housing force a transgender student, who has followed Housing procedures and met the above responsibilities, to have to find a comfortable, welcoming housing assignment on their own.
+The Housing*Dining*Hospitality Student Engagement, Accommodations, and Appeals Manager will, through conversation and specific knowledge regarding the living environments of the colleges, and in coordination with the Associate Deans of Students/Directors of Residence Life, provide students with the options available to them, given their college.
+There are significant responsibilities that all students have when applying for housing, including active engagement in finding roommates, selecting living environments, etc. However, at no time will Housing force a transgender, genderqueer and gender nonconforming student, who has followed Housing procedures and met the above responsibilities, to have to find a comfortable, welcoming housing assignment on their own.

-All Residence Life professional staff, including the Resident Deans and Assistant Resident Deans, have received extensive training regarding transgender issues.
+All Residence Life professional staff, including the Associate Deans of Students/ Directors of Resident Life and Assistant Resident Deans, have received extensive training regarding transgender, genderqueer and gender nonconforming issues.
 Resident Advisors/Hall Advisors (RA/HA’s) also receive training from both the LGBT Resource Center and through their own Residence Life Office.